Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Materials and Methods

-These DR techniques serve not only to enable visual inspection of the latent space, but also to identify class-separable structures, assess correlations with region-wise anatomical signals (e.g., via the AAL atlas), and gain insights into how neurodegenerative conditions manifest within the learned feature spaces.
-For the downstream analyses, we adopted an upper bounding strategy (as shown in section \ref{sec:agnostic}) to ensure that the evaluation remains extrapolable and to correct for distortions introduced by the low-dimensional projections (e.g., t-SNE, UMAP).
+To better explore and interpret the latent representations learned from MRI data, we employed several DR techniques—both linear and non-linear, namely Principal Component Analysis (PCA), Partial Least Squares (PLS), t-distributed Stochastic Neighbor Embedding (t-SNE) \cite{Maaten}, and Uniform Manifold Approximation and Projection (UMAP) \cite{McInnes}.
+These methods facilitate both visualization and quantitative analysis of how latent features relate to anatomical or clinical patterns (see appendix \ref{app:projection}).
+These DR techniques served not only to enable visual inspection of the latent space, but also to identify class-separable structures, assess correlations with region-wise anatomical signals (e.g., via the AAL atlas), and gain insights into how neurodegenerative conditions manifest within the learned feature spaces.
+For the downstream analyses, we adopted an upper bounding strategy (as shown in section \ref{sec:agnostic}) to ensure that the evaluation remained extrapolable and to correct for distortions introduced by the low-dimensional projections (e.g., t-SNE, UMAP).
 This approach allowed us to assess the representational structure of the latent space while accounting for the intrinsic variability and possible errors arising from DR.